XRPLF/XRPL-Standards/XLS-0042-plugins/README.md

 The parameters of the inner object.

 ### 3.9 Shutdown
 Some languages, like Python and JavaScript, interact with C++ by running an interpreter in C++ that runs the code.
-Plugins written in these languages need to be told to shut down the interpreter when `rippled` shuts down.
+Plugins written in these languages sometimes need to be told to shut down the interpreter when `rippled` shuts down.
 This is essentially a plugin cleanup function, and has a `void` return type.

 - `extern “C” shutdown` (needed if any shutdown cleanup is needed)